galaxyproject/training-material/topics/statistics/tutorials/intro_deep_learning/tutorial.md

 title: Introduction to deep learning
 zenodo_link: https://zenodo.org/record/3706539#.XmjDYHVKg5k
 questions:
-- What is deep learning and neural networks?
+- What are deep learning and neural networks?
 - Why is it useful?
 - How to create a neural network architecture for classification?
 objectives: